 Now Portsmouth Square is the center of Chinatown, and a favorite spot for tai chi and Chinese chess games by the residents.
 It's not a particularly attractive square but it played a major role in SF history.
 A convenient parking garage is right underneath the square.

 The Transamerica Pyramid Redwood Grove.
 The Transamerica Building (hard to miss) is one block from Portsmouth Square, and has a pretty park with 60 redwood trees right behind it.
-This spot used to be a saloon and Italian restaurant where some famous names used to hang out: Mark Twain, Bret Harte, Ambrose Bierce and Robert Louis Stevenson.
+On this spot was a famous 19th century building, the Montgomery Block, where some famous names used to hang out: Mark Twain, Bret Harte, Ambrose Bierce and Robert Louis Stevenson.
 Now there's a cool fountain with leaping frogs (in Twain's honor) and a charming sculpture of children playing.

 This area used to be under water before it was filled in with dirt and the hulls of ships abandoned in the bay during the Gold Rush.
 Montgomery Street was the wharf area then.